dream: morning of 9.2.2023

 my possibly-false memories

-all viewed through the lens
+— all, viewed through the lens

-of a person
+of the person

-who had vested interest in
+who had a vested interest in

 indoctrinating me